Research

 -

-This paper studies how information quality and network structure interact in a market where people choose who to follow.
-Suppliers decide whether to produce high- or low-quality information and earn revenue based on how many consumers see their content.
-Consumers choose who to follow among suppliers and peers and prefer to share and act on high-quality information.
-The main finding is that platform interventions which improve quality when the network is held fixed can shrink or reverse once users adjust who they follow.
-Verification tools, for example, make direct signals more informative, but this causes users to rely less on peer-based filtering, and if the peer network was doing most of the screening, quality can fall.
-I also show that consumers’ linking choices under cost asymmetry produce a core-periphery network structure: some become hubs by following many suppliers, while others rely on these hubs rather than subscribing directly.
-This concentration initially improves quality by routing content through informed users, but eventually harms quality when even low-quality content reaches almost everyone through the core.
-More broadly, information quality is highest at intermediate levels of social connectedness, recovering this result from fixed-network models through an endogenous mechanism.
+We study how information quality and network structure interact in a market where consumers choose whom to follow.
+Suppliers earn revenue from views and choose be- tween high- and low-quality content; consumers form links to both suppliers and peers, and prefer to share and act on high-quality information.
+We find that platform inter- ventions which raise quality when the network is held fixed can shrink or reverse once users adjust whom they follow.
+Verification tools, for example, make direct screening more informative; consumers respond by leaning less on peer sharing as a quality sig- nal, and if the peer network was doing most of the screening, quality can fall.
+Link choices under cost asymmetry also produce a core-periphery network structure: some consumers become hubs by following many suppliers, while others rely on these hubs rather than subscribing directly.
+This concentration has competing effects on qual- ity: routing attention through better-informed hubs sharpens screening, but the same cost asymmetry also leaves the high-cost type undersubscribed, lowering the volume of direct signals entering the peer layer, and the net effect depends on which force dominates.
+More broadly, information quality is highest at intermediate levels of social connectedness: added peer links first help high-quality stories separate from low-quality ones, but eventually make both qualities reach almost everyone.
+This parallels a result in fixed-network models, but here connectedness is shaped by users’ linking choices rather than fixed outside the model.
 These results imply that the network response to policy is a central consideration for platform design.

 -